WeinaL/capital-quiz-app/client/README.md

 # World Capital Quiz – Client

-This is the React frontend for the **World Capital Quiz** project.
-It provides an interactive quiz experience about world capitals and communicates with the backend API.
+A modern React frontend built with TypeScript and Tailwind CSS for the World Capital Quiz project.
+Features comprehensive unit testing and a responsive, accessible design.

 ## Features

-- Engaging quiz on world capitals
+- Built with React 18 and TypeScript for type-safe development
-- Responsive UI built with React
+- Stunning UI styled with Tailwind CSS
+- Comprehensive unit tests using Jest and React Testing Library
-- Real-time score tracking and instant feedback
+- Real-time score tracking with React Context API
-- API integration for fetching questions and submitting answers
+- Type-safe API integration with backend services

 ## Prerequisites